How to give feedback when teaching improv.

 This is about how I give feedback when teaching improv.
 I’m not saying it’s the right way, just my preferred way at Hoopla.

 Much of this is weirdly influenced by swimming coaching.
 I learnt to swim front crawl properly a couple of years ago and the teacher (Dan Abel with Swim Trek, https://www.swimtrek.com/swimtrek-coaching ) was one of the best teachers of anything I’ve ever had.
 For weeks he’d get me just working on one thing in isolation at a time, for instance the tilt of my head as I took a breath, or the extension of my hands into the water.
 On each length I only had one thing to focus on, and he only gave me feedback on that one thing.
 We didn’t move on until that one thing was mastered.
 Only after 7 weeks did we put it all together and swim complete strokes again, and I felt like a dolphin.
-My swimming went from not able to do more than 3 lengths of front crawl to swimming in a full triathlon with a great time, all in the space of a couple of months.
+I’d learnt to swim really well entirely by following exercises one step at a time.

 So here’s how I personally look at feedback and teaching in improv:

 One point of focus

 I aim to give students just one point of focus per exercise.
 So if we’re doing game of the scene I will only focus about that and only talk about that.
 Even if someone is blocking something, or being too quiet on stage, I won’t talk about that I’ll just talk about game of the scene.